bdurand/support_table_data/README.md

 Enhancing the `db:migrate` task also ensures that local development environments will stay up to date.

-## Testing
+### Testing

-You should also call `SupportTableData.sync_all!` before running your test suite.
-It should be called once in test suite setup code before any tests are run.
-This will vary depending on what method you are using for clearing data from the database between tests.
+You must also call `SupportTableData.sync_all!` before running your test suite.
+This method should be called in the test suite setup code after any data in the test database has been purged and before any tests are run.

-There may be issues finding all support tables automatically in a test environment.
-For instance, in a Rails application, eager loading is disabled in test mode by default.
-The `sync_all!` method will try to discover all support table model that need to be synced by guessing which classes should exist based on the names of the data files.
-If any data models are missed, you can pass the classes in as arguments to `sync_all!`.

 ## Installation